manta-innovations/manta-innovations.github.io/_posts/published/2020-11-20-A_deep_dive_into_Timestream.md

 Amazon Timestream is AWS’s newest addition to their storage offerings.
 It’s a fast, scalable, and serverless time series database; something in my experience both the community and businesses have been clamoring for.

-Recently I spent an afternoon testing out Timestream and I thought I’d share what I learned during that time, and my initial impressions.
+Recently I spent an afternoon testing out Timestream, and I thought I’d share what I learned during that time, and my initial impressions.

 ### What is a time series database?